Stéphane Cueni

-Stéphane Edi Cueni (born 14 March 2001) is a Swiss professional footballer who plays as a midfielder for Swiss Challenge League club Wil, on loan from Swiss Super League club Lausanne-Sport.
+Stéphane Edi Cueni (born 14 March 2001) is a professional footballer who plays as a midfielder for Swiss Super League club Winterthur.
+Born in Switzerland, he plays for the Cape Verde national team.

 Club career

 On 13 January 2021, Cueni signed his first professional contract with Lausanne-Sport.
 He made his professional debut with the club in a 3–1 Swiss Super League loss to Basel on 4 February 2021.

 On 4 August 2022, Cueni moved to Wil on a season-long loan.

+On 19 June 2023, Wil made the transfer permanent and signed a three-year contract with Cueni.

 International career

 Born in Switzerland, Cueni is of Cape Verdean descent.
 He is a youth international for Switzerland.

+On 8 April 2025, Cueni's request to switch international allegiance to Cape Verde was approved by FIFA.
+In May 2025, Cueni was called up to the Cape Verde national team for a set of friendlies.
+He debuted with Cape Verde in a friendly 1–1 tie with Malaysia on 29 May 2025.